 Going from experiencing the terror of a terrorist attack to immediately having unfounded suspicion thrown your way is going to be a difficult thing for anyone to go through.

-As I mentioned in the intro, on April 18th, the New York Post ran that cover story with an image of two other people that were gathering internet suspicion with the text, quote, The problem was that they'd gotten this.
+As I mentioned in the intro, on April 18th, the New York Post ran that cover story with an image of two other people that were gathering internet suspicion with the text, quote, bagmen, Fed seek these two pictured at the Boston Marathon.

-And the one they ran wasn't the one that the FBI was set to release or anything that the DHS had announced.
+And the one they ran wasn't the one that the FBI was set to release or anything that the DHS had announced, but in a frenzy to be the first to report, they committed an egregious act of journalistic malfeasance.

 This picture that they had published had been circulated by law enforcement, but it wasn't in the context that these two were suspects.

-Also, other emails that were later produced clearly said that these men were, quote, not of interest, and that their being singled out was based on, quote, bogus intel.
+Also, other emails that were later produced clearly said that these men were, quote, not of interest and that their being singled out was based on, quote, bogus intel.

 In October 2014, the New York Post would settle a defamation lawsuit for this cover for an undisclosed amount.